Ripacandida: The Forest

 One of the natural beauty of the wood is Ripacandida, though little appreciated.

 Called the Great Forest, perhaps because it was originally more of a big region.
 One of the few residues of the immense forests that covered the Lucania (for Latin lucus = wood), now much reduced as a result of uncontrolled cuts.
 Composed of tall trees such as oaks, cedars, etc..
 For centuries it has employed, fed and warm during the cold winters of the population Ripacandida and neighboring countries.

 The peasants, including women fearless and courageous, they went to the woods to cut and then sell what was called a "body" of wood.
 Uploaded on mules, was brought to sell in neighboring countries.
 Refuge and breeding herds, during the so-called "transhumance", which used the forest as a resting place for their long journeys.
 Also has a construction called "mansions" and "pile" that is, drinking troughs for animals.
 During the robbery, was a refuge for the robbers, who used the many caves to avoid capture.

 La Pineta

 The pine forest was planted in the late fifties to the base and on the slopes of the hill on which stands Ripacandida.
 On fire repeatedly over the years, resistant in some areas, where she grew lush and precisely to the base and side Rionero.
-Since 2006, (i.e. since the Fonti del Vulture were bought by a famous multinational company), we see in the spot of 'Water Lily where it makes a fine show.
+Since 2006, (i.e. since the Fonti del Vulture were bought by a famous multinational company), we see in the spot of 'Water Lily where it makes a show.